vsuorant/sshpyk/README.rst

 Remote Jupyter Kernels via SSH tunnels
 ######################################

-The design of this pakage is based upon `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ which is in turn based upon `remote_ikernel <https://bitbucket.org/tdaff/remote_ikernel>`_.
-This implementation shares the same command line parameters as `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, but it was reimplemented from scratch to support Python 3.10.
-It also includes an :code:`ls` implementation which allows checking on the available kernel specifications.
+The design of this pakage is based upon `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ which in turn is based upon `remote_ikernel <https://bitbucket.org/tdaff/remote_ikernel>`_.
+This implementation shares a common set of command line parameters with `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, but it was implemented from scratch to support Python 3.10.
+This package adds an :code:`ls` implementation which allows listing info about the available kernel specifications.

 While there are modest additions to `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, there are also modest subtractions.
-There are fewer configuration options for things like the name that `Jupyter Client <https://jupyter-client.readthedocs.io/en/stable/#>`_ uses to refer to the kernel.
-This is still based on the kernel description that the user sees, but the entire name is no longer completely configurable.
+There are fewer configuration options for things like the internal name used by `Jupyter Client <https://jupyter-client.readthedocs.io/en/stable/#>`_ to refer to the created kernel.

 Listing the Jupyter Kernels that are available
 **********************************************

-It can be difficult to know which Jupyter Kernels are available because there is more than one location that the `Kernel Spec files <https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernel-specs>`_ can be stored. :code:`sshpyk` has an :code:`ls` option to all for seeing which kernels are available (even if they are **not** `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ or :code:`sshpyk` kernels::
+It can be difficult to know which Jupyter Kernels are available because there are multiple locations where the `Kernel Spec files <https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernel-specs>`_ can be found. :code:`sshpyk` has an :code:`ls` option which lists the kernels that are available (even those which are **not** `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ or :code:`sshpyk` kernels::

   bash$